Skip to content

 Handling Self-Signed Certificates

-By default, SoFy generates a self-signed SSL/TLS certificate for each solution.
+By default, Marketplace generates a self-signed SSL/TLS certificate for each solution.
 For production use, it is recommended that you override this with a certificate generated for your own domain name.
 In development, you may choose to operate with the provided certificate.

 In Java applications, one approach to self-signed certificates is to override the default trust manager with one that does not validate certificate chains: